rheslip/DaisySP_Teensy/README.md

 DaisySP consists mostly of code collected from other projects - Csound, Soundpipe, and Mutable Instruments eurorack modules.
 DaisySP is quite similar to Soundpipe but much better written and documented.
 I ported Soundpipe first and then realized DaisySP is much better.

 DaisySP uses floating point for all DSP operations and as such will run slowly on the Teensy 3.x - this has not been tested.
 On a Teensy 4.x most DaisySP functions (oscillators, envelope generators etc) consume roughly 1% of the CPU so you could create a polyphonic synth with 10 oscillators, 10 envelope generators and 10 filters and still have lots of CPU left.
 The physical modelling functions use quite a lot of CPU.
 The sine oscillator uses up more CPU since its implemented as a trig function.
 DaisySP has antialiased polyblep oscillators which are quite CPU efficient - much better than the simplistic and noisy waveform generators in the Teensy Audio library.

+On the Pico 2 you will typically process audio samples in a tight loop - the examples linked above use the second core of the Pico 2 for this, leaving the first core available for handling physical devices and user interfaces.
+Take a look at ElectroSmith's DaisySP examples as well to see how the signal flow works.

+On the Teensy we use the Teensy Audio framework which uses a somewhat different approach - 128 samples are processed as a block in a background interrupt process.
+Teensy Audio also uses fixed point math and the ARM Neon DSP instructions for speed.
+Since DaisySP uses floating point, samples must be converted from integer to float and back for each block of samples when using the DaisySP library functions.

 This implementation adds a DaisySP Teensy Audio synth object and a DaisySP Teensy Audio effect object to the Teensy Audio library.
 The DaisySP synth object has no inputs and one output ie its a generator of audio samples.
 The DaisySP effect object has one input and one output.
 The implementation currently supports only one instance of a DaisySP object - more may be possible but I'm not good enough with C++ to figure it out.
 The simplest setup is a DaisySP synth object to the Teensy Audio Shield object which is set up like this: